Anna Deavere Smith

 Anna Deavere Smith: Biography at a Glance

-• Anna Deavere Smith is a playwright, actor, and educator who uses a new form of theatre to explore issues of community, character, and diversity in America.
+• Anna Deavere Smith is a writer, actress, and educator who uses a new form of theatre to explore issues of community, character, and diversity in America.

 • She discusses the many “complex identities of America” and interweaves her discussions with portrayals of people she has interviewed to illustrate the diversity of emotions and points of view on controversial issues.